IloBe/Customer-Segmentation-and-Classification-Master/README.md

   * Customers which are <i>ecological oriented and having children</i> (ca. 16%)
   * Customers being an <i>‘average’ family</i> (ca. 13.5%)

-2. The <i>supervised learning</i> model to deliver a binary classification algorithm predicting if a person is being a Bertelsmann — arvato campaign candidate or not.<br>
+2. The <i>supervised learning</i> model to deliver a binary classification algorithm predicting if a person is being a Bertelsmann — arvato campaign candidate or not (out of an imbalanced training dataset).<br>
   Our evaluation results of the metrics Accuracy and ROC AUC of the investigated classification models is:
   ![Evaluation of Classification models:][image1]
 3. The final [<i>Kaggle competition</i>](https://www.kaggle.com/c/udacity-arvato-identify-customers) where the scoring with other fellow students happens.<br>